NCIP/caarray/software/cacoresdk/README_caCORE.txt

    package), keeping in mind that some of the files have been changed (either for functionality improvements or to pass code quality checks).
+   Note: If there is a problem in the generation of the POJOs, look for the following common errors in your model:
+   (a) Are there any associations for which the direction is unspecified?
+   (b) Are there any associations for which the target end role is not named?
+   (c) Are there any classes for which there is an attribute and an association
+       named the same thing?
+   (d) Are there any associations for which the multiplicity is not
+       specified at both ends?
 5. From a Command prompt, cd to the "cacoresdk" directory and run "ant build-artifacts".
 The XSDs and castor xml-mapping.xml for the domain objects will be generated in cacoresdk/output/caarray/src.